Frequently Asked Questions#

 isinstance()tests and they are widely used in programs.
 Only limited support for structural

-- Many programmers are already familiar with nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
-Only few languages use structural subtyping.
+Many programmers are already familiar with static, nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
+Fewer languages use structural subtyping.

 However, structural subtyping can also be useful.
 For example, a “public API” may be more flexible if it is typed with protocols.
 Also, using protocol types removes the necessity to explicitly declare implementations of ABCs.
 As a rule of thumb, we recommend using nominal classes where possible, and protocols where necessary.
 For more details about protocol types and structural subtyping see Protocols and structural subtyping and PEP 544.

-That wasn’t really a question, was it?
-Mypy is not aimed at replacing Python.
-The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity and to improve software quality.
+The aim of mypy is not to convince everybody to write statically typed Python – static typing is entirely optional, now and in the future.
+The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity, and to improve software quality.

 Since you use a vanilla Python implementation to run mypy programs, mypy programs are also Python programs.
 The type checker may give warnings for some valid Python code, but the code is still always runnable.
 Also, some Python features and syntax are still not supported by mypy, but this is gradually improving.

-Mypy will support modular, efficient type checking, and this seems to rule out type checking some language features, such as arbitrary runtime addition of methods.
-However, it is likely that many of these features will be supported in a restricted form (for example, runtime modification is only supported for classes or methods registered as dynamic or ‘patchable’).
+Mypy supports modular, efficient type checking, and this seems to rule out type checking some language features, such as arbitrary monkey patching of methods.

 Cython is a variant of Python that supports compilation to CPython C modules.
 It can give major speedups to certain classes of programs compared to CPython, and it provides static typing (though this is different from mypy).
 Mypy differs in the following aspects, among others: